 Chapter 5160-20 Coordinated Services Program

-(C) An individual enrolled in CSP must obtain medically necessary medicaid covered services from designated providers related to the reason for enrollment, as indicated by benefit utilization patterns.
+(C) An individual enrolled in CSP must obtain medically necessary medicaid covered services of the type related to the reason for enrollment from an assigned provider.

-(D) Initial enrollment, continued enrollment and disenrollment procedures.
+(E) Initial enrollment, continued enrollment and disenrollment procedures.

 (1) Initial enrollment.

 (a) An individual proposed for enrollment in CSP will receive the "Notice of Proposed Enrollment in the Coordinated Services Program (CSP)" (ODM 01717, 6/2018), including the effective date of enrollment, from ODM in accordance with division 5101:6 of the Administrative Code.

 (b) Initial CSP enrollment will be for twenty-four months from the effective date of enrollment.